uchemukolo/phoneNumberGenerator/README.md

 ## Project Details
 `numbers:`
- - generate phone numbers
+ - generate phone numbers up to a maximum of 10000 at a time
- - get generated phone numbers
+ - get total generated phone numbers
  - get minimum and maximum generated phone numbers
+ - Sort numbers in ascending and descending order

 ## API Endpoints